- Medroxyprogesterone injection is a hormone medication that’s available as three brand-name drugs:

 - Blood clots, which can cause:

-- stroke (from a clot in your brain), with symptoms such as:
+- stroke (clot in your brain), with symptoms such as:

 - trouble walking or speaking